March 17, 2023

 Opening new lines of credit before your new home loan application makes it harder for your lender to justify approving your home loan.

-Anything you do to disrupt your current debt-to-income ratio and add more debt to your monthly obligations forces your lender to recalculate your debt ratio and if your debt ratio is too high you can’t get approved for the loan.
+Anything you do to disrupt your current debt-to-income ratio and add more debt to your monthly obligations may force your lender to recalculate your debt ratio.
+If your debt ratio is too high you can’t get approved for the loan.
 The bottom line?
-Don’t add more debt–always reduce your debt ahead of your loan application instead.
+Don’t add more debt–always reduce your debt before your loan application.

 Credit Repair Hack #4: Don’t Close Old Credit Accounts

 Do not give in to the temptation to pay off an old credit account (which you should definitely do) and then close it down (which you definitely SHOULD NOT do).

 The reason for this?
 The age of your credit is one factor–the older your credit, the better your lender likes it.

 Closing an old account could actually hurt your credit–paying your balances down helps, closing accounts does not.
 If you need more information, it never hurts to ask the participating lender what standards go into determining loan approval for that lender.